 For an average-sized driveway expect the jet washing and application of weed killer/fungicides to take a few hours, certainly no more than a morning’s work.

-Brushing in kiln dried sand will be done once the driveway is dry and takes about an hour.
+Brushing in kiln dried sand will be done once the driveway is dry and takes about an hour or so.

 The first coat of sealant takes about two hours and after it’s dried a second coat is applied, this usually takes less time, so expect it to take around an hour.

 Sealants are often used in areas with high levels of foot traffic, places such as town footpaths and walkways that are frequently cleaned can benefit from a sealer being applied to the surface.

 The benefits for domestic driveways with light traffic is debatable but for most driveways, the key benefits are moss, weed and oil spill prevention.

-If however, the driveway is old, is looking tired and it’s time for a thorough clean, the logical next step would be to apply a sealer.
+If however, the driveway is old or is looking tired and needs a clean, the logical next step would be to apply a sealer.

-Most homeowners don’t bother sealing a new driveway but do so a few years down the line when it starts to look tired.
+Most homeowners don’t bother sealing a brand new driveway but do so a few years down the line when it starts to look tired.
 There are also some technical reasons why you shouldn’t seal a brand new driveway: